 In case of damage or if you refuse the shipment, you will need to document the damage and send us the documentation (e.g., photos) to file with the freight company for insurance purposes.
 Your help is greatly appreciated.

 NOTE: Damage is not scruff marks or minor chips.
 It is not damage to the packing material, either.
-You will be able to repari scruff marks or minor chips with a kit that will be supplied to you.
+You will be able to repair scruff marks or minor chips with a kit that will be supplied to you.
 Look for large cracks and severely damaged (crushed) packing material.
 You can accept a questionable shipment and file a claim later only if you write on the receipt "subject to inspection", "trucker will not wait", and other observations that you have made.
 After the truck leaves you can unpackage it for a more detailed inspection.

 You have the option to refuse shipment if you notice any type of damage to either your merchandise or the packing material.
 However, if the damage could have been remedied with a kit that will be sent to you or by other means, then you will pay the shipping costs again both ways (to return and reship).
 If you refuse a good shipment, then you are responsible for shipping and storage costs where applicable.
 If the packing material is damaged, then your merchandise may be damaged — or not.
 The truck driver will not wait around for you to unpack the merchandise and inspect each and every item.
 They generally give you about 20 minutes for inspection.
-If there is damage, keep everything, including packing material until your claim is approved.
+If there is damage or other issues, keep everything, including packing material until your claim is approved.

 Don't fret about accepting the shipment when in doubt.
 Claims have been issued afterwards depending on the circumstances.